 When troubleshooting a bonding problem, the first step is to determine if the problem is cohesive or adhesive in nature.
 Simply put, you want to figure out if the problem is related to

-Adhesive Failure – The adhesive bond to one of the surfaces fails.
-This is also referred to as Interfacial Failure
+The adhesive bond to one of the surfaces fails.
+Also known as Interfacial Failure

 Adhesive unsuited to application – contact manufacturer for recommendation